 Rosa macrantha 'Daisy Hill' - a semi-double flowered form of the basic species, which itself is probably a hybrid of Rosa gallica and Rosa canina.
 Pink buds opening to flowers of creamy pink with a strong fragrance.The bush spreads wider than tall & can be used as a dense groundcover about 5 feet tall.
 Blooms only in early summer - but it produces a fine crop of Hips.
 Altogether appealing and tough as can be .....

 Rosa eglanteria (Rosa rubignosa) - The Sweet Brier or Eglantine, native to Europe and naturalized in our area of NW California ... a huge plant in maturity - up to 10 feet tall and wide & heavily thorned - this will make an excellent impenetrable hedgerow.
 The Species itself has very fragrant rosy-pink blossoms and apple-scented foliage - the leaves will waft a delightful perfume of ripe apples far in moist air, or when bruised.
 A single bush will be covered with thousands of half-inch diameter Hips in Autumn.
 Our nursery is named after an 1894 Penzance Hybrid of the Species - 'Greenmantle'.
-This variety has the added attraction of semi-double blooms of cherry-red with a white eye .....plus the same fragrant foliage, size, hardiness, toughness & thousands of Rose Hips.
+This variety has the added attraction of flowers of a deep cherry-red with a white eye .....plus the same fragrant foliage, size, hardiness, toughness & thousands of Rose Hips.